tradecloud/tradecloud-docs-api-v2/order/buyer/issue/README.md

 Use the [Send order](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/api-connector/specs.yaml#/buyer-endpoints/sendOrderByBuyerRoute) endpoint when your ERP system supports a delivery schedule natively.

-Or use the [Send simple order](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/api-connector/specs.yaml#/buyer-endpoints/sendSimpleOrderByBuyerRoute) for the simple delivery schedule.
+Or use the [Send simple order](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/api-connector/specs.yaml#/buyer-endpoints/sendSimpleOrderByBuyerRoute) endpoint for the simple delivery schedule.

 Please see this page to choose between the native or simple delivery schedule: